Alberto Contador: Trek–Segafredo (2017)

 In July, Contador rode the Tour de France for the final time, but was unable to challenge for overall victory, finishing ninth overall, 8 minutes and 49 seconds down on the winner, Chris Froome.
 In August, Contador rode the Vuelta a España, which was to be his final race as a professional.
 Contador rode an aggressive race in search of a stage victory, placing fifth overall, winning the combativity award in his final Grand Tour, as well as winning the final mountain stage atop the iconic Alto de l'Angliru after attacking on the penultimate climb of the day.

+Alberto Contador raced his final professional road race, the Japan Cup criterium, on 21 October 2017.